moote/WP_GreyNoise/README.md

 # WP_GreyNoise
-A WordPress plugin that leverages the GreyNoise API to test for malicious visitors based on IP accessing IP address.
+A WordPress plugin that leverages the GreyNoise API to test for malicious visitors based on IP address.